Jill Dando: Defence submissions

-Lead defence lawyer Michael Mansfield Q.C. asserted to the jury that Dando's death was caused by professional hitman, and that but for a microscopic speck of alleged firearms residue inside George’s coat pocket the prosecution would have no evidence whatsoever against his client.
-Mansfield Q.C. also raised the possibility of cross-contamination from police firearms officers as to why the residue was found in the first place.
-The defence suggested that Dando was in fact killed on orders of Serbian warlord Željko Ražnatović in revenge for her involvement in a charity campaign for Kosovan refugees during the Yugoslav Wars.
-Mansfield Q.C. denied police accusations that George had been stalking Dando in the lead up to her murder, highlighting how that although George had accumulated the photographs and personal details of many other female TV presenters, no such material relating to Jill Dando was discovered by the police in his apartment when they searched it.
+Lead defence lawyer Michael Mansfield QC asserted to the jury that Dando's death was caused by a professional assassin, and that but for a microscopic speck of alleged firearms residue inside George’s coat pocket, the prosecution would have no evidence whatsoever against his client.
+Mansfield also raised the possibility of cross-contamination from police firearms officers as to why the residue was found in the first place.
+The defence suggested that Dando was killed on orders of Serbian warlord Željko Ražnatović in revenge for her involvement in a charity campaign for Kosovan refugees during the Kosovo War.
+Mansfield denied police accusations that George had been stalking Dando in the lead up to her murder, highlighting how that although he had accumulated the photographs and personal details of many other female TV presenters, no such material relating to Dando was discovered in his apartment when police searched it.

 Closing statements

-Pownall Q.C. dismissed accusations that Dando's death was the result of a contract killing by Serbian extremists, highlighting how it would be pointless to commit such a crime and then not claim responsibility via the media.
-The prosecutor added that when all the circumstantial evidence presented in court after an exhaustive police investigation was considered in whole, the only candidate for the murder was Barry George.
-Defence lawyer Mansfield Q.C. countered that there was no conclusive proof that George was present in Gowan Avenue on the morning of the murder, with several witnesses giving different descriptions of his clothing, facial complexion and hairstyle.
-Mansfield Q.C. also disputed the prosecution's assertion that George, after first returning home to change clothes, had visited the disability center to create an alibi, asking the jury why a gunman who had just committed a murder would bother going out in public after successfully escaping detection in the first place.
+Pownall dismissed accusations that Dando's death was the result of a contract killing by Serbian extremists, highlighting how it would be pointless to commit such a crime and then not claim responsibility via the media.
+The prosecutor added that when all the circumstantial evidence presented in court after an exhaustive police investigation was considered in whole, the only candidate for the murder was George.
+Mansfield countered that there was no conclusive proof that George was present in Gowan Avenue on the morning of the murder, with several witnesses giving different descriptions of his clothing, facial complexion and hairstyle.
+Mansfield also disputed the prosecution's assertion that George, after first returning home to change clothes, had visited the disability centre to create an alibi, asking the jury why a gunman who had just committed a murder would bother going out in public after successfully escaping detection in the first place.

 Verdict

-On 2 July 2001, after over 30 hours of deliberations, George was found guilty as charged by a majority verdict of ten to one, and was sentenced to the mandatory term of life imprisonment.
+On 2 July 2001, after over thirty hours of deliberations, George was found guilty as charged by a majority verdict of ten to one.
+He received a mandatory life sentence.

 Conviction quashed

-Concern about this conviction was widespread on the basis that the case against George appeared thin.
-Two appeals were unsuccessful, but after discredited firearm discharge residue forensic evidence was excluded from the prosecution's case, George's third appeal succeeded in November 2007.
+Concern about the conviction was widespread on the basis that the case against George appeared thin.
+Two appeals were unsuccessful, but after discredited forensic evidence was excluded from the prosecution's case, George's third appeal succeeded in November 2007.
 The original conviction was quashed and a second trial lasting eight weeks ended in George's acquittal on 1 August 2008.

-After George's acquittal, some newspapers published articles which appeared to suggest that he was guilty of the Dando murder and other offences against women.
-In December 2009, George accepted substantial damages from News Group Newspapers over articles in The Sun and the News of the World, following a libel action in the High Court.
+After the acquittal, some newspapers published articles which appeared to suggest that he was guilty of the Dando murder and other offences against women.
+In December 2009, George accepted substantial damages from News Group Newspapers over articles in The Sun and the News of the World, following a libel action in the High Court of Justice.

 Lines of inquiry

-Lines of inquiry explored in the police investigation included:
+Lines of inquiry explored in the original police investigation included: